kristian/zbtk/README.md

 0020   f6 e8 2e 41 e2 4e 3a ea 20 11 51 f9 ec 56 9a
 ```

-The The 7th bit of the first two bytes (the so called frame control field `48 22`) indicate that the content is encrypted.
+The 7th bit of the first two bytes (the so called frame control field `48 22`) indicate that the content is encrypted.
 In order to decrypt the packet we need:

 - We ignore the `00 00` (source address), `47 49` (target address), `1e` (radius) and `12` (sequence number) bytes
 - And take the security header starting with `28` (security control field), `ef a0 05 00` (frame counter), `2b d6 18 fe ff 27 87 04` (extended source address) and `00` (key sequence number)